qbicsoftware/research-data-management/docs/user/password_reset.md

 ## Trigger Password Reset

-From the login page you can navigate to a dedicated password reset site via the "Forgot password" link on the bottom of the login
+From the login page you can navigate to a dedicated password reset view via the "Forgot password" link on the bottom of the login
 ![login_password_reset](images/password_reset/password_reset.png)

-You should now be able to see the password reset site:
+You should now be able to see the password reset view:

 ![password_reset_email](images/password_reset/password_reset_email.png)